Schrausser/Ptolemy-s-table-of-chords/README.md

 $$r=d⋅\tan(\frac{V}{2}).$$

-Here, however, no calculation is made with distance parameters $d$, but tabularized values from previous model calculations are used and interpolated to the corresponding angle values of expansion.
+Here, however, no *calculation* is made with distance parameters $d$, but tabularized values from previous model calculations by means of the Pytagoraean theorem

+$$a^2+b^2=c^2$$

+are used and interpolated to the corresponding angle values of expansion.
 Differences $diff$ show the difference between (1) *sixtieth* and arithmetical interpolation as well as the difference between (2) the calculation types of chord lengths $l_1$ and $l_2$, see `chords.md` or `chords.xlsx` tables.

 ![figure.\label{pic3}](pic3.jpg)